Big-Life-Lab/PHES-ODM/metadata.md

   - `discOther`: Discrete other
   - `integratedOther`: Integrated other
 - **methodCollectionOther**: Description for other type of method when any option with `other` is selected `methodCollection`.
-- **sampleSizeL**: total volume of water or sludge sampled
+- **sampleSizeL**: Total volume of water or sludge sampled.
-- **sampleStorageTempC**: temperature that the sample is stored at in Celsius.
+- **sampleStorageTempC**: Temperature that the sample is stored at in Celsius.

 ## Site (Site.csv) <span id="Site"><span>